More and more manufacturers note the fragility of relying on skilled talent, access to physical space, and centralised factories to produce goods.

 At the same time, sensors, machine learning, robotics, cloud computing and other advanced technologies have proven to increase supply chain resiliency for manufacturers who adopt it.

-The COVID-19 pandemic's impact on the supply chain has been reported worldwide, and the sector is crying out for innovation and better digital tools.
+The COVID-19 pandemic's impact on the supply chain has been reported worldwide, and the sector is crying out for IT talent, innovation and better digital tools.

 IDC Technology Spotlight expects that by the end of 2021, half of all global supply chains will have invested in resiliency and artificial intelligence, resulting in productivity improvements of up to 15%.